lilyweiei/us-accident-streamlit-app/README.md

+⚠️ Note: Due to GitHub file size limits, the dataset `US_Accidents_March23_sampled_500k.csv` is not included in this repository.
+Please download it manually from https://drive.google.com/file/d/1U3u8QYzLjnEaSurtZfSAS_oh9AT2Mn8X/edit and place it in the project root folder.

 # U.S. Accident Severity Prediction App (Streamlit + Docker)

 This project is a Streamlit-based web application that predicts the severity of traffic accidents in the U.S. using real-time environmental features.
 It includes a pre-trained Random Forest model, interactive visualizations, and a full Dockerized setup for quick deployment.